 If an existing home is already on a foundation, an engineer can provide a certification attesting to the fact that the home meets the guidelines.
 If it does not meet the HUD guidelines, there are a variety of proprietary or approved engineered foundation systems that can be retrofitted in combination with the existing structural components.
 OnTheLevel can provide both the necessary retrofits or can assist in the engineering certification process.

-However, in addition to the Engineer’s Certification Letter or Affidavit identifying that the home is on a permanent foundation other conditions must be met.
+However, in addition to the Engineer’s Certification Letter identifying that the home is on a permanent foundation other conditions must be met.
 These are: These are: